 8. Employ shared decision-making techniques

 Your client’s experiences likely are tied to feelings of powerlessness and lack of choice that accompany moral injury and trauma.
 Your approach should help them feel a sense of control in their own recovery.
 Honor their ability to make informed choices.
-Empower them by providing information and resources and promoting collaboration as you discuss treatment options.
+Empower them by providing information and resources on PTSD treatment for veterans and promoting collaboration as you discuss treatment options.

 With ever-increasing numbers of service members seeking mental health assistance, the work of well-trained, genuine, and empathetic helping professionals is critical.
 If you’d like to get involved with helping veterans or their families, contact your local Veterans Administration office to ask how you can become a referral source in your area.
 You can also connect with other providers in your area who specialize in helping veterans.